 - Selecting the vDisk access mode and if applicable, the write cache mode.
 See Selecting the write cache destination for standard vDisk images. - Configuring the vDisk for Microsoft Volume Licensing.
-For details, see Configuring a vDisk for Microsoft Volume Licensing. - Enabling Active Directory machine account password management, if applicable. - Enabling printer management.
-For details, see Managing printers. - More settings: - Enabling or disabling the streaming of this vDisk to assigned target devices.
+For details, see Configuring a vDisk for Microsoft Volume Licensing. - Enabling Active Directory machine account password management, if applicable. - More settings: - Enabling or disabling the streaming of this vDisk to assigned target devices.
 For details, see the vDisk properties dialog. - Providing vDisk identification information.
 For details, see identification information in the vDisk properties dialog.